522nd Field Artillery Battalion Flag522nd Field Artillery Battalion guidon522nd Field Artillery Battalion in "The Holocaust Corridor"Seventh Army

 On April 4,the SS transferred the remaining 274 prisoners at the Horgau subcamp to the Pfersee subcamp A few of at the Pfersee subcamp were sent to the main Dachau camp while the rest were sent on a death march.

-The Horgau subcamp inmates were rescued
+The Horgau subcamp prisoners were rescued

 at Klimmach from the death march by units of the 12th Armored Division.

-At this time, we have no information if the any living inmates who had escaped or evaded the April 4 death march transport were still at Horgau at the time of his 522nd FAB and 12th IR liberated the Horgau Dachau subcamp.
+At this time, we have no information if the any living prisoners who had escaped or evaded the April 4 death march transport were still at Horgau at the time of his 522nd FAB and 12th IR liberated the Horgau Dachau subcamp.

-At the time of liberation, from 1630 until 1800 on April 28,1945 the 522nd was positioned at Augsburg-Bergheim, 5 miles south of the Pfersee subcamp and 6 miles west of the bombed out Haunstetten subcamp (see map below).
+The 522nd Battalion Journal reports that at the time of liberation, from 1630 until 1800 on April 28,1945 the 522nd was positioned at Augsburg-Bergheim, 5 miles south of the Pfersee subcamp and 6 miles west of the bombed out Haunstetten subcamp (see map below).
 During those 90 minutes soldiers of the 522nd were unlikely to have had time to enter either subcamp before moving 8 miles south to their next position at Bobingen,

 All 4th ID units and attached units, including the 522nd are included in the recognition of the 4th ID as a liberating division of a subcamp.